Frequently Asked Questions

 Fjord refers to the location right next to Limfjorden.

-3. Social economic sustainability
+3. Social Economic Sustainability

 The economic benefits are substantial.
 The project represents a billion-euro investment and will create jobs in Aalborg both during construction and in the operation of the plant for staff and businesses in the local industry.